Exclusive interviews with leading policymakers that convey the true policy message that impacts markets.

 - About Us

-Eurozone producer prices surged to a new record high of 10.2% in Jun, Eurostat said Tuesday, extending the record high seen in May.
-Just 7 months ago, in December, eurozone PPI stood at -1.1% y/y.
+Eurozone producer prices surged to a record high of 9.6% in May, Eurostat said Friday, building on April's 13-year high of 7.6%.
+Just 6 months ago, in December, eurozone PPI stood at -1.1% y/y.

-Energy prices jumped to 25.4% in Jun and prices for intermediate goods accelerated sharply as well at 10.6%.
-Survey evidence, such as the EZ manufacturing PMI for July, suggests another increase in input prices at a record rate due to supply-side constraints.
+Energy prices jumped to 25.1% in May and prices for intermediate goods accelerated sharply as well at 9.2%.
+Survey evidence, such as the EZ manufacturing PMI for June, suggests another increase in input prices due to supply-side constraints.
 Additionally, the report saw an uptick in output prices as well, as companies pass on the higher costs.